 Above all things, Africa is famous for its spectacular wildlife.
 Many of the animals that grace its savannahs, rainforests, mountains and deserts are found nowhere else on Earth, making an African safari a truly unique experience.
 However, some of Africa’s most iconic animals are at risk of extinction.

-According to the Game Rangers’ Association of Africa, at least 189 rangers have been killed whilst on duty since 2009, many of them murdered by poachers.
+According to the International Ranger Federation, at least 269 rangers have been killed whilst on duty since 2012, many of them murdered by poachers.
 In some areas, there is conflict between conservationists and local communities, which see protected land as a lost opportunity for grazing, farming and hunting.
 Therefore, conservationists that come from within those communities often face social estrangement as well as physical danger.
-In this article, we look at five of the many, many men and women who are risking it all to save Africa’s wildlife.
+In this article, we look at five of the many, many African men and women who are risking it all to save the continent’s wildlife.

 Sylvester Kampamba, Zambia

 Native Zambian Sylvester Kampamba was awarded the 2017 Disney Conservation Hero Award in recognition of his work as an Education Officer for Zambia's North Luangwa Conservation Programme.
 Every year, Kampamba teaches groups of young teenagers about the importance of rhino conservation – both in the classroom, and on interactive safaris into North Luangwa National Park.
 Although the children Kampamba teaches live around the park’s boundaries, many of them have never seen a rhino – a species that was once poached into extinction in Zambia.
 By encouraging them to respect and understand the park’s rehabilitated rhino population, Kampamba is passing his own passion for conservation on to the next generation.